apiaryio/console-proxy/README.md

 ## Details

+**Note:** The published package is in the `client` directory.
+All the other things here are merely as a playground infrastructure.
+Also, the only files you'd probably be interested in are `Seed.js` and `apiary-proxy-source.js`

 ### Usage in your application
 Fundamentally all we have here is a React component that should be dropped into your application - it will take care of establishing a connection and provide